sholokhovalexey/active-noise-control/README.md

 Based on this reduced computational complexity, the sampling frequency could be greatly increased up to are 192 kHz or 384 kHz (typical values in commercial chips) so that a much smaller controller delay could be obtained.
 Consequently, a better noise reduction performance could be expected due to enhanced system causality.

 #### ANC system structure

-To derive the transfer function of a hybrid ANC system, let's represent it as a signal flow graph:
+To derive the transfer function of a hybrid ANC system, let us represent it as a signal flow graph:

 <center><img src="images/anc_drp.png" width="400"></center>